Skip to main content

 2. For Question 1, select one of the following Basic Courses depending on the scope of your research:

-3. If you are only looking to take the course that is REQUIRED by the IRB, only make a selection for Questions 1 and 7 ONLY.
+3. If you are only looking to take the course that is REQUIRED by the IRB, other questions can be ignored if not required, or if required, marked "No" or "Not at this time."

 4. Complete the training.
 If you cannot complete the training in one sitting, you can save and finish at a later time.
 You can stop and start as many times as you need.